 Submissions concerning NIRS may be suitable when more accurate, precise or robust equations are presented.
 Mathematical, technical and statistical advancement, may constitute the foundation for acceptance.
 For more details see the editorial in Vol. 118/3-4.

 Authors should send queries concerning the submission process or journal procedures to AuthorSupport@elsevier.com.
 Authors can determine the status of their manuscript within the review procedure using Elsevier Editorial System.
-Policy and ethics
+Ethics in publishing

 This policy concerns the addition, deletion, or rearrangement of author names in the authorship of accepted manuscripts: